SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/currency.md

 description: Currency
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: Settings and maintenance so.topic: help
+keywords: currency, sale
+so.topic: reference
+so.user: admin
 language: en
 ---

 # General - Currency

-In the **Sale** screen tabs in SuperOffice CRM, you specify sale amount, costs and profit for the sale.
-The currency that the amounts are shown in depends on what you specify in the **Preferences** screen in Settings and maintenance (see [Preferences][2]), where you choose your own currency and a base currency, from a list that is defined in the **Lists** screen.
+In the Sale screen tabs in SuperOffice CRM, you specify sale amount, costs and profit for the sale.
+The currency that the amounts are shown in depends on what you specify in the [preferences][2], where you choose your own currency and a base currency, from a list that is defined in the Lists screen.

 > [!NOTE]
 > To enable use of currency, go to **Preferences** > **Enable use of currency**.